Skip to content

 Garfield Ridge Trail Sign

 Looking at the time, I saw that it was well after 7 and I only had an hour or less before it was pitch dark.
 I needed to move.
-Picking up my pace, I only stopped for brief pauses to admire the truly unique.
+Picking up my pace, I only stopped for a brief pause here and there to admire the truly unique.
 Like this puddle in the shape of Africa.
 You see it, right?

 Africa Puddle